dr-data/data_portfolio/README.md

 # Portfolio website 🌐

-> Hi, I'm web & mobile __UI/UX designer__ based in South Korea🇰🇷 I Built this website with __HTML5, CSS3 and JavaScript__.
+> Hi, I'm web & mobile __UI/UX designer__ based in Kennedy Town, Hong Kong🇰🇷 I Built this website with __HTML5, CSS3 and JavaScript__.
 Hope you enjoy and Thanks for watching this project you all!

 ## Setup